perniciousducks/WT-Silver/README.md

 You have two options for installing Silver:
 - Download the stable build from the MEGA link in [the pastebin](https://pastebin.com/6zbuZ5gS). *(Recommended)*.
-- For an experimental version of the game you can download the latest build from GitHub, then run it with [the Ren'Py launcher](https://www.renpy.org/).
+- For an experimental version of the game, you can download the latest build from GitHub, then run it with [the Ren'Py launcher](https://www.renpy.org/).

 ## Where can I support Witch Trainer: Silver?